arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/patch_api_view_properties_arangosearch.md

-@startDocuBlock post_api_view_iresearch
+@startDocuBlock patch_api_view_properties_arangosearch
-@brief creates an ArangoSearch view
+@brief partially changes properties of an ArangoSearch View

-@RESTHEADER{POST /_api/view#ArangoSearch, Create an ArangoSearch view, createView}

-@RESTBODYPARAM{name,string,required,string}
+@RESTHEADER{PATCH /_api/view/{view-name}/properties#ArangoSearch, Partially changes properties of an ArangoSearch View, modifyView}

+@RESTURLPARAMETERS

+@RESTURLPARAM{view-name,string,required}
-The name of the view.
+The name of the View.

-@RESTBODYPARAM{type,string,required,string}
-The type of the view. must be equal to *"arangosearch"*

-@RESTBODYPARAM{cleanupIntervalStep,integer,optional,uint64}
+@RESTBODYPARAM{properties,object,optional,post_api_view_props}
+The View properties.
+If specified, then *properties* should be a JSON object containing the following attributes:

+@RESTSTRUCT{cleanupIntervalStep,post_api_view_props,integer,optional,uint64}
 Wait at least this many commits between removing unused files in the ArangoSearch data directory (default: 10, to disable use: 0).
 For the case where the consolidation policies merge segments often (i.e. a lot